niirex1/BELMA-project/CONTRIBUTING.md

 ## License

-By contributing to BELMF, you agree that your contributions will be licensed under the same license as the original project.
+By contributing to BELMA, you agree that your contributions will be licensed under the same license as the original project.
 See [LICENSE](LICENSE.md) for more information.

 ---

 For any questions or clarifications, feel free to reach out to the project maintainers.
-Thank you for contributing to BELMF!
+Thank you for contributing to BELMA!